2023 April 7 to 20

 After breakfast at the lodge, we will say our goodbyes to Rimba Lodge.
 We will board our Klotok for the last time and cruise down Kumai River to Tanjung Puting to board our plane back to the island of Java.

-Upon arrival at the island Java, we will gather our belongings and drive to our amazing accommodation outside of Magelang.
+Upon arrival on the island of Java, we will gather our belongings and drive to our amazing accommodation outside of Magelang.
 Lunch will be at a local restaurant along the way and dinner will be on our own tonight at the hotel.
 Rest up as tomorrow will be an early morning.

 Day 5: Sunrise at Borobudur Temple – Prambanan Temple

 This morning will be another unique experience as we enjoy sunrise at the biggest Buddhist temple in the world.
 The sun will rise over Mount Merapi(weather permitting) and we will experience quiet dawn at Borobudur.
 On the way back to our hotel for breakfast, we will visit Pawon Temple and Mendut Temple.
 After breakfast and freshening up, we will make our way to Candirejo Village.
 This is a traditional village that we will explore by Andong(horse-drawn carriage).
-Here we will gain insight and knowledge of the local customs and traditions, art/crafts, traditional health drinks and the agricultural system of intercropping.
+Here we will gain insight and knowledge of the local customs and traditions, art/crafts, traditional health drinks, and the agricultural system of intercropping.

 Later, we will enjoy lunch at a local restaurant before making our way to Prambanan Temple.
 This Hindu temple is known as the “slender virgin” and the complex of Lorojongrang.
 It was erected in the 9th century while Java was ruled by the Hindu Sanjayas of Old Mataram.
 It consists of 3 major temples/shrines in the main area.
 Enjoy your time walking and observing the beautiful carvings and the neighboring shrines, such as Candi Palosan and Candi Sewu.
 This evening we will check into our hotel and the evening is on your own to relax after this long day.